 It is an important question, though, because everywhere you look people recommend “miracle” supplements that everyone should be taking.
 In reality, yes, most people should be taking supplements, but really, you probably don’t need more than the basics.

-- Most people should be taking a high quality multivitamin/multi-mineral supplement.
+- Many people can benefit from a high quality multivitamin/multi-mineral supplement.

 - If you have trouble taking in enough vegetables, a greens supplement like Greens+ is a good option.

 - Most women should probably be taking iron, while most men should probably be taking zinc.
 These are easy and relatively cheap to test if you want to check your levels first.

 - Unless you live in the tropics, you should take vitamin D (again, this is very cheap to test if you want to know what your levels are before starting a D supplement).